petaverse-cloud/pv-docs-site/docs/petority/features/Fence.md

 2. Tap **User**> **Fence**.
 3. Tap **Edit**.

-    For editing, make the necessary adjustments to the fence's shape or boundaries, and then save the updated fence settings.
+    + For editing, make the necessary **adjustments** to the fence's *shape* or *boundaries*, and then save the updated fence settings.

-    For deletion, you can choose to remove the fence.
+    + For deletion, you can choose to **remove** the fence.
 Keep in mind that deleting a fence will also clear any associated data related to it.

-If you no longer require a specific fence, you can choose to turn off the fence switch.
+If you no longer require a specific fence, you can choose to **turn off** the fence switch.

 ![switch](/img/fence/Fence3.jpg)